Section 81: Conversion of European patent applications

 r.58(1) r.58(3) PR Sch 4, Part 1 r.58(4) PR Sch 4, Parts 2 & 3 are also relevant

 Where the application was filed with the UK Patent Office, a request for r.58(3) conversion should be made in writing by the applicant with the prescribed fee (if any), within PR Sch 4, three months (which cannot be extended) from the date on which the applicant is notified by Part 1 the EPO that his application for a European patent (UK) has been deemed to be withdrawn. r.58(4) This notification should accompany the request.
 Within two months of the date of filing of PR Sch 4, that request, the applicant should file the application fee, an English language translation of Parts 2 & 3 the application, where necessary, Patents Form 9A with fee requesting search, and Patents Form 7 if appropriate (see 81.11).
 This period may be extended in periods of two months only in accordance with r.108(2) or (3) and (4) to (7) (see 123.34-41).
 According to r.108(7), no extension may be granted more than two months after the expiry of the period as prescribed (or previously extended).
+If the application fee is paid at the time of requesting conversion, no surcharge will be payable.
+However if the application fee is paid at a later date, a surcharge will be due.

 r.58(2) is also relevant